 San Francisco, California USA 94104

-LiveRamp’s Data/Privacy liaison will explain the process for making an access request.
+LiveRamp’s Data Ethics/Privacy liaison will explain the process for making an access request.
 In order to confirm the identity of the individual and have the necessary information to retrieve the individual’s information, LiveRamp provides a form which the individual fills out, signs, and mails to LiveRamp.
 Filing a request in English will expedite the process.

 LiveRamp agrees to process all reasonable requests for access within a reasonable time period, but reserves the right to deny access or limit access in cases where the burden or cost of providing access would be disproportionate to the risks to the individual’s privacy or when the request is manifestly unfounded or excessive.

 LiveRamp commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
 Notwithstanding the foregoing, human resource data is only covered by the EU-US Privacy Shield and addressed by LiveRamp’s Swiss-US Privacy Shield.

-Individuals who wish to file a complaint or who take issue with LiveRamp’s Privacy Shield policies should contact LiveRamp’s consumer advocate at the above address.
-LiveRamp’s consumer advocate will explain the process to be followed when filing a complaint.
+Individuals who wish to file a complaint or who take issue with LiveRamp’s Privacy Shield policies should contact LiveRamp’s Data Ethics team at the above address.
+LiveRamp will explain the process to be followed when filing a complaint.
 Filing a complaint in English will expedite the process.

 LiveRamp is a participant in ANA’s Privacy Shield dispute resolution programs.
 If consumers cannot resolve a complaint after contacting LiveRamp’s consumer advocate, they may pursue recourse with ANA, free of charge.
 Consumers may file a complaint with the ANA via the ANA online complaint form or via post at:

 Under certain conditions, an individual may invoke binding arbitration to resolve residual claims.
 LiveRamp is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.